 Both the events attract people from all over São Jorge but also, due to the proximity and excellent boat connections, folks from the neighboring islands.

-What to eat in São Jorge island
+Azores food: what to eat in São Jorge

 The (probably) Flemish-influenced local cheese is the star, but one can’t really make a substantial meal out of a dairy product, right?
 (By the way, there is no right answer to this question.
 I’m a biased Sao Jorge cheese enthusiast, so I can pledge to you that living off a cheese-and-bread diet for a few days is absolutely possible.
 But the island has other foodie favorites that I should tell you about)